Lubano254/Calorie-Counter-App/README.md

-# Calory-Counter-App
+# Calorie-Counter-App
-A calory counting app
+A calorie counting app